jmetev1/petroTwitter/reading/index.md

 ### Testing with Karma

 Angular recommends the use of [Karma](https://docs.angularjs.org/guide/unit-testing) for testing.
 Karma runs tests by opening a browser window.
 Much like `live-server`, Karma watches for changes to your code and re-runs the tests automatically.
 Additionally, Karma provides a debug interface right from the test page!
 Like in previous sprints, use `npm test` to run tests.
+When the browser opens, Karma only displays a summary.
+To see the actual tests, click `debug`.

 ## Bare Minimum Requirements